terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxv_firewall_rule.html.markdown

 via supplying the full dot separated path for firewall rule.
 There are a few ways as per examples below.

-NOTE: The default separator (.) can be changed using Provider.import_separator or variable VCD_IMPORT_SEPARATOR
+NOTE: The default separator (.) can be changed using Provider.import_separator or variable VCLOUD_IMPORT_SEPARATOR

 [docs-import]: https://www.terraform.io/docs/import/